 The Communications and External Relations will support you in communication about your research but your contribution is vitally important: you should write a draft that will be edited into a press release.
 Write the draft so that readers from outside academia can understand it.
-The draft will be edited together with you and finalised into press release.
+The draft will be edited together with you and finalised into a press release.

 Include the following points into the draft: